 Let’s face it.
 Most of us rarely have to hear our own voices in audio recordings.
 We’re used to the rich, warm sound of our own voices in our own ears.
 There’s no way around the fact that you sound different on recording that you do to yourself.

 The answer, unfortunately, is that you just have to get used to it.

 Think of it this way: Your voice on recordings is how you actually sound to everyone around you.
-When you speak to others, that’s what they hear.
-So, there’s really nothing to be embarrassed about, is there?
+When you speak to others, that’s what they hear. the only one who hears a difference is you.

 In all seriousness, though, everyone who does voice work has to overcome this hurdle.
 Luckily, like most things, it gets easier the more you do it.
 Do enough voice over work and soon your voice on recordings will sound almost as natural to you as the one you hear in your ears.